Meghanab1909/MPCA-Lab-ARM-Assembly-Codes/Week 7/Questions.md

 Clearly label data that is replaced in cache lines Show the cache memory table and filled data in the cache lines of block size 1 byte.
 The cache is mapped as Direct Mapped.

 6. Use PARACACHE SIMULATOR for the exercise for the following configuration.
 Consider a fully associative mapped cache of size 16 KB with block size 256 bytes.
 The size of main memory is 128 KB.
-Find number of tag bits. a)Use LRU replacement policy calculate the hit ratio and miss ratio for the following sequence:
+Find number of tag bits.<br>
+a.
+Use LRU replacement policy calculate the hit ratio and miss ratio for the following sequence:
 0,1,2,3,4,5,6,7,0,1,2,8,10,15,15,12
-b)Use FIFO replacement policy calculate the hit ratio and miss ratio for the following sequence:
+<br>b.
+Use FIFO replacement policy calculate the hit ratio and miss ratio for the following sequence:
 0,1,2,3,4,5,6,7,0,1,2,8,10,15,15,12

 7. Use PARACACHE SIMULATOR for the exercise for the following configuration.
 Consider the following cache design: main memory having